Health Insurance Coverage for Teen Rehab Treatment in Dallas, Texas

 What Types of Teen Mental Health Disorders Does Insurance Cover?

 In recent years, greater awareness of teen mental health has led to major improvements in how insurance companies cover behavioral and emotional disorders.
-Today, most health plans help families access evidence-based teen mental health treatment, including therapy, psychiatry, and structured programs like PHP and IOP.
-Because coverage varies by insurer and plan type, it’s important for parents to understand which conditions are commonly covered and what benefits their teen may qualify for.
+Today, most health plans help families access evidence-based mental health treatment for teens, including therapy, psychiatry, and structured programs like PHPs and IOPs.

-Treatment for Bipolar Disorder in Teenagers
+Treatment for Bipolar Disorder

 Bipolar disorder involves cycles of depression and mania or elevated mood, and symptoms can look different in every teen.
-Our licensed clinicians create individualized treatment plans using the latest research in adolescent mood disorders, helping teens stabilize emotions, improve functioning, and build healthy coping skills.
+BasePoint’s licensed clinicians create individualized treatment plans using the latest research in adolescent mood disorders, helping teens stabilize emotions, improve functioning, and build healthy coping skills.

-Treatment for Anxiety Disorder in Teenagers
+Treatment for Anxiety Disorder

+BasePoint Academy’s licensed professionals implement customized treatment plans to help your teen overcome challenges related to anxiety disorders using a holistic, evidence-based approach.
 Insurance policies typically cover anxiety treatment in teens.
-Through customized treatment plans designed to meet the needs of each teenager, BasePoint Academy works with insurance companies that require prior authorization and provides them with the necessary documentation to approve care.
+BasePoint Academy works with insurance companies to determine whether prior authorization is required and provides them with the necessary documentation to approve care.

-Treatment for Depression in Teenagers
+Treatment for Depression

-Treatment for Trauma in Teenagers
+Treatment for Trauma

 Treatment for Teens with Suicidal Thoughts

-Suicidal ideation is when a teen has thoughts of suicide.
-It is not necessarily to create a plan or attempt suicide.
-However, to entertain the idea can lead to hopelessness, Substance Use Disorder (SUD), or other challenges.
-There are several ways to help teens navigate suicidal ideation, and BasePoint Academy is equipped to incorporate these into a customized treatment plan.
+There are several ways to help your teen navigate suicidal ideation, and BasePoint Academy is equipped to incorporate these into a customized treatment plan.

 Treatment for Dual Diagnosis Disorders